In this Destination Guide you will find information for : Rome

 Travelling to Italy from Europe has become very cheap thanks to the revolution in low cost airlines, airlines such as Ryanair and Easyjet have an important presence at many Italian airports.
-You can now travel from Europe to much smaller cities without the need to pay for a ground transportation or expensive connections via Rome or Milan.
+You can now travel from Europe to much smaller Italian cities without the need to pay for ground transportation or expensive connections via Rome or Milan.
 When travelling from Europe you can enjoy direct services to many of Italy's renowned cities (Rome, Milan, Turin, Florence, Venice, Palermo, Bologna, Naples and Bari).

 The national airline of Italy is Alitalia, which has undergone a big transformation thanks to the investment of partner airline Etihad Airways.
 Alitalia offers a traditional full service with frequent flights to Italy's main cities and good connections at Rome and Milan.
 As well if you are flying from out of Europe, Alitalia offers the best alternative to arrive direct to Rome from the USA, South America and Asia.
 Other national airlines also offer direct services to Italy via their respective hubs.

 Once in Italy, travelling around is very practical via many transport options, South to North and vice-versa can take up to over 1 hour by plane, so it's worth checking flights if your time in Italy is limited.
-Ground transportation is affordable and convenient, Italy has well developed highways and a good infrastructure when travelling across the countryside.
+Ground transportation is affordable and convenient.
+Italy has well developed highways and a good infrastructure when travelling across the countryside.
 Trains are also popular when travelling between main cities, however smaller towns have limited train services and rely more on busses.

 Weather and temperature: Italy's weather can change substantially depending where you are in the country, as the country is spread in various longitudes.
 Most importantly, the best months for travelling in Italy are from April to June and September to October when temperatures are usually comfortable, rural colours are richer, and the crowds aren't too intense.
 For the best temperatures around Italy, travel Spring or Autumn for a comfortable 15-25C.

-The high season, from from July to early September, you will find it expensive, very crowded, long queues to get into popular landmarks and a scorching heat which is only pleasant to be near the coastline.
-Summer's car reach easily 40C in the interior of Italy (Rome for example) whilst by the coast it can be close to 32C.
+The high season, from July to early September, you will find it expensive, very crowded, long queues to get into popular landmarks and a scorching heat which is only pleasant to be near the coastline.
+Summer's can reach easily to 40C in the interior of Italy (Rome for example) whilst by the coast it can be close to 32C.
 The climate is Mediterranean, which means it's dry most of the time with light winds by the coast.
-On the other side, Winter's are fresh but only really cold the further North you travel to.
+On the other side, Winter's are fresh but only really cold the further North you travel.
 Cities like Milan, Venice or Turin might not be pleasant to visit during the Winter but the south is popular year round.
 Winter's in the north can easily fall below freezing and it's no surprise to spot snow as the proximity to the Alps makes it ideal for those seeking winter sports.

 Cooking concentrates mainly on vegetables and oils, like Olive Oil, Tomatoes, Green Peppers, Onions, Garlic, Cucumber etc but also meats and fish are widely used (salami, ham, pepperoni etc).
 Each region specialises in certain dishes and can find many variations of the most renowned dishes like pizza, , pasta dishes, cannelloni, lasagna etc when travelling from North to South.